cvenkatreddy/k6-sample-poc/README.md

-# POC for usage of k6
+# proof-of-concept for usage of k6

-Sample POC for demostrating different testing types using k6
+Sample proof-of-concept for demostrating different testing types using k6

 ## Pre-requisite Tools